 In some cases, you might need two splints, one for nighttime and one for daytime.
 Most people have more than one pair of shoes depending on whether they are walking or running.
 And many people have more than one pair of glasses – a pair for reading and one for driving.
 The same is true if you wear a splint or brace to treat a condition or an injury.
 Depending on the severity of your condition and your level of pain, the brace you need when you are active or out and about, may not be what you need at night or at rest.

 During the day, when you need to move more, you may need a light support splint that provides light compression without restricting motion.
 A firm, comfortable splint for night limits motion and enables the muscles and joints to rest, reducing pain and inflammation.
-Those who have symptoms of carpal tunnel syndrome often wear a splint that keeps the wrist supported but allows them to use their hand during the day and a brace during sleep to help the tendons and nerves rest.Like what you’ve read?
+Those who have symptoms of CMC Thumb Arthritis often wear a splint that keeps the thumb supported but allows them to use their hand during the day and a brace during sleep to help the CMC joint rest.Like what you’ve read?
 Click here to subscribe to the blog!

 Watch Our Video